 This story ran in the Colon Cancer Awareness issue of The Checkup, a UCLA Health community newsletter on how to live your healthiest life.

-Tags: Cancer, cologuard, colon cancer, colon cancer screening, colonoscopy, colorectal cancer, Family Medicine, FIT kit, flexible sigmoidoscopy, Healthy Living, home tests for colon cancer, Internal Medicine, prevention, virtual colonoscopy
+Tags: Cancer, cologuard, colon cancer, colon cancer screening, colonoscopy, colorectal cancer, Family Medicine, FIT kit, flexible sigmoidoscopy, Healthy Living, home tests for colon cancer, Internal Medicine, prevention, The Checkup, virtual colonoscopy